Liberty Hill knows that inequality is engineered, not inevitable.

 - investing in strengthening communities of color, not criminalizing them

-With a higher minimum wage in the City and County of Los Angeles, a landmark anti-wage theft law and a pioneering school discipline policy all passed in recent years, Liberty Hill-funded organizations are building momentum and winning victories that will change L.A.
+For every $1 Liberty Hill invests in community organizing, research shows that L.A. sees $91 in community benefits.
+With a higher minimum wage in the City and County of Los Angeles, a landmark anti-wage theft law and a pioneering school discipline policy all passed in recent years, Liberty Hill-funded organizations are building momentum and winning victories that have improved life for Angelenos.